0xStadium/quizical/README.md

 ### Edit Page
 ![](screenshots/Edit.JPG)

+## App Summary
+Quizical is an application for students who need digital flashcards to study off of.
+I developed Quizical to learn the Node, Express, MongoDB, and EJS stack.

 ## User Stories
-* AAU, I can login and logout of my account
+1. As a user, I can login and logout of my account
-* AAU, I can create a study set of flashcards
+2. As a user, I can create a study set of flashcards
-* AAU, I can title my study set
+3. As a user, I can title my study set
-* AAU, I can give each flash card a term and definition
+4. As a user, I can give each flash card a term and definition
-* AAU, I can add more flash cards while creating my study set
+5. As a user, I can add more flash cards while creating my study set
-* AAU, I can view all my study sets in my account page
+6. As a user, I can view all my study sets in my account page
-* AAU, I can delete my study sets
+7. As a user, I can delete my study sets
-* AAU, I can edit my study sets
+8. As a user, I can edit my study sets
+9. As a user, I can shuffle my study sets while viewing them
+10. As a user, I can click on the flashcard to reveal the other side of the flashcard

 ## Technologies Used